yuvallanger/matplotlib/doc/devel/coding_guide.rst

       ACCEPTS: [ '-' | '--' | '-.' | ':' | 'steps' | 'None' | ' ' | '' ]
       """

-Since matplotlib uses a lot of pass-through ``kwargs``, eg. in every function that creates a line (:func:`~matplotlib.pyplot.plot`, :func:`~matplotlib.pyplot.semilogx`, :func:`~matplotlib.pyplot.semilogy`, etc...), it can be difficult for
+Since matplotlib uses a lot of pass-through ``kwargs``, e.g. in every function that creates a line (:func:`~matplotlib.pyplot.plot`, :func:`~matplotlib.pyplot.semilogx`, :func:`~matplotlib.pyplot.semilogy`, etc...), it can be difficult for